 Yes, as CFA is funding all the costs of the action (including all the legal costs) you will need to accept the CFA Funding Agreement before becoming a client of GCA Lawyers.

-Yes, Mr and Mrs Ross obtained independent legal advice about GCA Lawyers’ Terms of Engagement, and CFA’s funding terms, from a Queens Counsel who has expertise in class actions.
+Yes, Mr and Mrs Ross obtained independent legal advice about GCA Lawyers’ Terms of Engagement, and CFA’s funding terms, from a separate Queens Counsel who has expertise in class actions.

 You have the right to seek advice about the Terms of Engagement and the Funding Agreement from lawyers other than GCA before agreeing to these.
 This is not a requirement however we would encourage you to do so if you have any unresolved questions or concerns.